tachiyomiorg/issue-moderator-action/README.md

 and `/` as the invocation character, and alternatively with a more human readable way, with sentences that can be customized.

-If the command is invoked by the bot-like way, the comment will be minimized and marked as resolved.
+The comment with the command will be minimized and marked as resolved.

 ### Duplicate